needle-mirror/com.unity.entities/Documentation~/chunk_iteration.md

 * IJobForEach
 * IJobForEachWithEntity
 * ComponentSystem
-* JobComponentSystem

 These types are being phased out in preference to [SystemBase] and will become obsolete once they have gone through a deprecation cycle.
-Use [SystemBase] and [SystemBase.Entities.ForEach] or [IJobEntityBatch] to replace them.
+Use [SystemBase] and [SystemBase.Entities.ForEach], [IJobEntity] or [IJobEntityBatch] to replace them.

+[IJobEntity]: ecs_ijobentity.md
 [SystemBase]: entities_job_foreach.md
 [Entities.ForEach]: entities_job_foreach.md
 [SystemBase.Entities.ForEach]: entities_job_foreach.md